We absolutely can’t thank you enough.

 At some point, the cancerous cells will stop moving as they reach the end of the tiny blood vessels called capillaries.
 They then multiply at that new location and even begin stimulating the growth of new blood vessels.
 The new blood vessels keep the cancerous tissue supplied with oxygen and nutrients.
 If it can resist the body’s own immune system, the tumor continues to grow.

-How is Metastatic Cancer Diagnosed?
+Metastatic Cancer Diagnosed?

 Usually, once a patient is diagnosed with cancer, doctors will be on the lookout for signs of metastasis.
 Patients who have metastatic cancer may or may not show symptoms immediately.
 If they do, those symptoms will typically be localized in the area of the metastatic tumor.